 In order to meet the limits set by the Maryland NOx Rule, it is necessary for units to run their controls continuously.
 This satisfies the CSAPR Update requirement that units turn on idled existing SCRs.
-As shown in the table below, SCR units in Maryland are required by the Maryland NOx Rule to run below the 0.10 lb/MMBtu rate that the EPA found to significantly and cost-effectively reduce NOx emissions.
+Maryland coal fired EGUs are required to optimize their controls.
+Compliance with the optimization requirement can be demonstrated by achieving the NOx indicator rates shown in the table below.